Quickguides

 Alternatively, the clause might provide for legal or contractual interpretation issues to be referred to a legally trained expert with other issues determined by an expert with the appropriate technical training or experience.
 The effectiveness of this approach may also depend on whether the parties identify the legal or contractual issue which needs to be determined before the technical issue can be addressed.

 Consideration might also be given to the appointment of a senior lawyer as the expert who will make the determination relying on the submissions of the parties including expert reports from industry specialists.
-But this is looking more like a “papers only” arbitration which would seem to defeat the purpose of an expert determination where a person with particular technical expertise is chosen to bring those skills and expertise to bear in answering the question in issue.
+Such an approach starts to look more like a “papers only” arbitration which would seem to defeat the purpose of an expert determination where a person with particular technical expertise is chosen to bring those skills and expertise to bear in answering the question in issue.

 Appointment of expert